gravitational/teleport/rfd/0184-agent-auto-updates.md

 #### As a Teleport user I want to enroll my existing agent into AUs

 I have an agent, installed from a package manager or by manually unpacking the tarball.
+This agent might or might not be enrolled in the previous automatic update mechanism (apt/yum-based).
 I have the teleport updater installed and available in my path.
 I run: